 The OTA Program faculty's purpose is to create a quality, personalized learning experience and is dedicated and eager to assist you in achieving your goal of becoming an Occupational Therapy Assistant.
-ENMU R's OTA program is on probationary accreditation by The Accreditation Council for Occupational Therapy Education (ACOTE) and by combining your efforts and ours, we will ensure success.
+ENMU-Roswell's OTA program is accredited by The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's telephone number, C/O AOTA, is (301) 652-AOTA, and its web address is www.acoteonline.org.
+By combining your efforts and ours, we will ensure success.